dotlang/language/README.md

 ###Misc

-- **Naming**: Suggestion: camelCasing for methods, fields and variables, lower_case_with_underscore for package, UpperCamelCase for class, UPPERCASE for `@enum` names, literal constants and template arguments.
+- **Naming**: Suggestion: camelCasing for methods, fields and variables, lower_case_with_underscore for package, UpperCamelCase for class, UPPERCASE for enumerated names, literal constants and template arguments.
 - **Operator overloading**: A class can overload `[]` and `==` operators for it's instances by having methods called `setData`, `getData` and `equals`.
 - **Checking for implements**: You can use `(Interface1)class1` to check if `class1` implements `Interface1`.
 - **const**: You can define class fields, function arguments, local variables and function output as constant.
 You can only delay value assignment for a const variable if it is non-primitive.
 If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition.